Loading...

 Eat with Protein

-Eat the bar slowly and mindfully, which can aid in digestion and help prevent a rapid increase in blood sugar levels.
+Take your time to chew the bar thoroughly, as this can aid in digestion and help reduce rapid increases in blood sugar.

 Monitor Timing